JoshuaTetzner/ExaFMMt.jl/docs/src/index.md

 Since [exafmm-t](https://github.com/exafmm/exafmm-t) uses Unix only functions a Windows build is not available.
 Recommendations on how to get Windows builds working are always welcome.
 Please open therefore an issue on this repository.

 ## Fast Multipole Method (FMM)
-The FMM is an algorithm to improves the complexity of the matrix-vector product
+The FMM improves the complexity of the matrix-vector product

 $$Ax = y$$

 from $\mathcal{O}(N²)$ to $\mathcal{O}(N)$, where $A$ is the interaction matrix of points that evaluates the Green's function for a Laplace, Helmholtz or modified Helmholtz kernel.

-A common application is combining the FMM with the Boundary Element Method (BEM).
+A common application is of the FMM is the Boundary Element Method (BEM).
 Further information concerning this topic can be found in [Advanced Topics](@ref FMM_BEM)

 ## Installation
 The package can be installed by